 Navigating the complexities of stock availability is a cornerstone for triumph in the eCommerce industry.
 When customers go to a website to buy a specific product, if the item is out of stock, it can quickly sour the shopping experience.

 Stock availability is an intricate dance of supply and demand rather than just having items on shelves; it’s about strategic alignment of inventory with market needs.
 Too much inventory can raise warehousing costs, reduce shelf life and lead to losses.
 Too little inventory can lead to inadequate supply and products being out of stock more often.
-Let’s look at the subject in detail.
+Let’s look at stock availability in detail.

 Image Source: Stock availability analytics | 42Signals